 All models are fully insured for shipment damage.
 Each model is custom packed and crated for maximum protection.
-Shipping damages are rare but do occasionally happen.
+Shipping damages are very rare but do occasionally happen.
 In the event of damage, due to shipping, we will work with the carrier to process the claim.
 Any shipping claim notification to us must be made within 24 hours of delivery.
 The procedure is:

 • If the model packaging has obvious damage upon receipt, insist that the delivery person make a note of it before signing for receipt of the package.
 Notify us immediately.